cloudify-cosmo/docs.getcloudify.org/content/working_with/console/getting-started/navigation.md

 In the left side of the screen the **Pages list** is presented.
 Click on the name of the page to change the view.

 {{% note %}}
 Set of the available options can differ between admin and non-admin users.
-The list presents all the pages available for admins.
 {{% /note %}}

 Detailed description of pages content can be found at [Pages]({{< relref "working_with/console/pages/_index.md" >}}) page.